Applications are accepted from current students, recent graduates, and U.S. college/university faculty.

-If you have applied for a specific project, the EPA mentor for that project will determine how long applications will be accepted, and how long the review process will take.
+If you have applied for a specific project, the FDA mentor for that project will determine how long applications will be accepted, and how long the review process will take.
 Once the mentor has selected a candidate, there are several steps that must be completed before the candidate can receive an appointment letter.
 The process between receiving your application and actual start date may vary depending on several factors including background checks and the security process.

 How to I know if the opportunity is still accepting applications?

 If you see the opportunity on Zintellect then it is still actively accepting applications.
 If no deadline is listed then applications are reviewed on a rolling basis.

 Is there anything I can do to improve my chances of getting an appointment?

 Please ensure that all of the necessary application materials have been received and that you have obtained the necessary educational qualifications.
 Successful applicants generally apply for a specific project.
 Please review the current opportunities that are available.